-The BQ76942 device contains an integrated 1.8-V LDO (REG18) that provides a regulated 1.8-V supply voltage for the device's internal circuitry and digital logic.
-This regulator uses an external capacitor connected to the REG18 pin, which should only be used for internal circuitry.
+The BQ769142 device contains an integrated 1.8-V LDO (REG18) that provides a regulated 1.8 V supply voltage for the device's internal circuitry and digital logic.
+This regulator uses an external capacitor connected to the REG18 pin, and it should only be used for internal circuitry.